vemcjardim/calculadora-clt/README.md

 IRRF = (2731 * 7.5%) - 142.80 = 62.02

-### Net Salary
+## Net Salary

 Net Salary: 3000 - 269 (INSS) - 62.02 (IRRF) = 2668.97

-If emploee has other legal deductions on its payroll, like child support, it is deducted directly from gross salary.
+If employee has other legal deductions on its payroll, like child support, it is deducted directly from gross salary.

-If emploee has child or legal dependents, 189.59 is deducted from IRRF base, per dependent.
+If employee has child or legal dependents, 189.59 is deducted from IRRF base, per dependent.